Rotary Un-Smartphone™ Kit

 Q: Will a ready-built version be available in the future?

-A: Possibly.
+A: I think so.
 There are bureaucratic reasons that this is not straight-forward (i.e. FCC licensing).
 Besides, selling a ready-to-use cellphone would warrant a level of customer support which I'm not currently able to provide.

 Q: What size SIM card does it take?